Azure/azure-storage-fuse/TSG.md

 1) Add "Blobfuse2" and "fuse" to the PRUNEFS

-It wont harm to do both.
+It won't harm to do both.

 Below are the steps to automate this at pod creation: